Amputee Rehabilitation

 - Body image and coping skills.

-- Education, training, and utilization of adaptive equipment and assistive devices.
+- Education, training and utilization of adaptive equipment and assistive devices.

-How long will amputee rehabilitation take?
+How long will amputation rehabilitation take?

 Hand Rehabilitation

-Cleveland Clinic hand occupational therapists (OTs) specialize in rehabilitation of patients with injuries, surgeries or conditions such as carpal tunnel syndrome, fractures and tendonitis.
+Cleveland Clinic hand occupational therapists (OTs) specialize in rehabilitation of people with injuries, surgeries or conditions such as carpal tunnel syndrome, fractures and tendonitis.
 These may involve the hand, wrist, elbow and shoulder and hinder activities of daily living (ADLs) such as buttoning a shirt or opening a container.

 Who is hand, wrist, elbow and shoulder rehabilitation for?